Zhiguli

 Conservation And Sustainability

 Managing high visitor pressure on fragile limestone habitats.
-Air pollution from Samara industrial zone.
+Air pollution from the Samara industrial zone.
 Quarrying threats on adjacent unprotected limestone.
-Climate change effects on relict species populations at their range margins.
-The reserve demonstrates conservation of glacial refugia for biodiversity preservation.
+Climate change effects on relict species at their range margins.
+The reserve demonstrates the value of protecting glacial refugia for regional biodiversity.
+[1]

 Visitor Ratings